1egoman/fuzzy-picker/README.md

 Props:
 - `label`: A string, a label to print above the fuzzy-picker textbox.
 - `items`: An array of strings.
 These are a "haystack" of all items.
-THis is searched against to find a match.
+This is searched against to find a match.
 - `displayCount`: An integer, how many matches to show at maximum.
 - `cycleAtEndsOfList`: A boolean, when a user arrows past the end of the list, should the highlight wrap?